nchlswhttkr/bandcamp-mini-embed/README.md

 ## Development

-If you'd like to try this out, you can clone and run this project locally.
+If you'd like to try this out, you can clone this project and run it locally.

 ```sh
 npm ci